ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a group of about 30 people standing and sitting together in a semi-formal indoor setting, likely a conference or seminar room.
-Most individuals are holding certificates, indicating participation or completion of a program.
-The people are dressed in business casual attire.
+The image shows a group of around 27 people posing in a semi-formal setting, likely a conference or workshop room.
+The group consists of men and women, most of whom are holding certificates, suggesting they are participants who have completed a program or training.

-Key elements of the image include:
+Layout and Key Elements:
-- A white projector screen in the middle background.
+- People are arranged in two rows: a seated row in front and a standing row behind.
-- A table covered with a white tablecloth in the foreground, holding a projector and some documents.
+- A white projector screen is centrally positioned behind the group.
-- Two vertical banners on either side of the group with the IFC logo and text.
+- In front of the group is a table covered with a white tablecloth, on which a projector is placed.

-Text present on the banners:
+- The room has large windows with white curtains letting in natural light.

-**Left banner:**
+- Two blue and white banners stand on either side of the group, displaying the IFC logo and related text.
-- IFC logo followed by "IFC Healthy Healthcare Quality Advisory Program"
+- The ceiling features an ornate black chandelier.

-- Additional details that are not fully legible.
+Text on Banners:

-**Right banner:**
+Left banner heading: "IFC HEALTHCARE QUALITY ADVISORY PROGRAM"
-- Repeated IFC logos at the top followed by text:
+Right banner headings (repeated multiple times):
-  "IFC
+- "IFC"
-   International Finance Corporation
+- "International Finance Corporation"
-   A member of the World Bank Group"
+- "A member of the World Bank Group"

-Overall, the layout places the group centrally in front of the projector screen flanked by informational banners, suggesting a formal group photo after a program or workshop, consistent with content for an annual development report showcasing training or capacity-building efforts.
+The certificates held by participants also feature the IFC logo.
+This image most likely documents the conclusion of an IFC healthcare quality advisory program, showing the graduates with their certificates as part of an annual development report.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p36_img1.jpeg)